constfilin/newo-cli/README.md

 4. **Create** a new **Connector** for this Integration
 5. **Copy** your API key (it will look like: `458663bd41f2d1...`)

+Repeat the above for each project you want to read from

 ![How to get your NEWO API Key](assets/newo-api-key.png)

 ### Step 2: Setup Environment